Ranya Rao

-Harshavardhini Ranya (born 28 May 1993), known professionally as Ranya Rao, is an Indian actress and model, who appears in Kannada films.
+Harshavardhini Ranya (born 28 May 1993), known professionally as Ranya Rao, is an Indian former actress and model, who appeared in Kannada films.
 She made her debut with the 2014 Kannada film, Maanikya.
+In 2025, she was convicted and was sentenced a year's imprisonment in the gold smuggling case under the charges of COFEPOSA.
+She was set to be released on bail after a year on 23 April 2026.

 Early life

 Harshavardhini Ranya was born on 28 May 1993.
-She originally hails from the Chikmagalur district in Karnataka, India.
+She originally hails from the Chikkamagaluru district in Karnataka, India.
 After completing her schooling in Bangalore, Rao pursued acting with accreditation in acting.

 Career

 Rao was first signed by actor and director Sudeepa in April 2014 for his directorial Kannada film, Maanikya.
 She was cast as Manasa in a supporting role, portraying a girl belonging to a rich Indian family and Sudeep's love interest.
 Her performance received mixed reviews from critics.
 A. Sharadhaa of The New Indian Express wrote, "Both Ranya and Varalaxmi play their parts well but fail to impress."

 In June 2015, Rao signed her second film and first Tamil film, Wagah She was cast opposite Vikram Prabhu, her first as a female lead.
 In her first release of 2017, a comedy Pataki, in Kannada, she played a journalist Sangeetha, the love interest of a police officer played by Ganesh.